 Top 3 Things You’ll Learn

-- How PBMs address specialty drugs in their pharmacy benefits contracts
+- How PBMs define specialty drugs in their pharmacy benefits contracts

-- Why you need to negotiate clear contract terms for your self-funded clients
+- Why employer-sponsored plans need clear pharmacy benefits contract terms

-- Five specialty drug contract optics posing a risk to your clients’ rebate performance
+- Five contract pitfalls posing a risk to pharmacy benefits rebate performance

 Unbeknownst to some, there is not a universally used specialty drug definition or specialty drug list that applies to pharmacy benefits contracts.
 Each pharmacy benefit manager (PBM) maintains its own specialty drug list and its own specialty drug contract terms.
 Furthermore, each PBM may have many iterations of their contracts.
 While there may be some standard language used across the board, each contract contains negotiated terms that can significantly alter specialty drug rebates and vary the contract’s rebate performance in ways clients do not understand.